wlonk/arcadia/rules/outcomes.rst

 yourself to whatever fate your God keeps for those who work magic.

 Emotional harm comes in the form of conditions.
 You have four
-conditions: angry, befuddled, embarrassed, shaken.
+conditions: angry, befuddled, shaken, embarrassed.
 When that condition might impede you, each one makes a different suit count as aces:

 -  Angry: Spades
 -  Befuddled: Hearts
--  Embarrassed: Clubs
+-  Shaken: Clubs
--  Shaken: Diamonds
+-  Embarrassed: Diamonds

 These will go away with time and comfort.